 Collaborative book blogging: my contribution to the 1930 Club.

-My first Janssonian contribution to the Tove Trove Library is the fourth book in the Moomin series, first published in 1954.
+My first Janssonian contribution to the Tove Trove Library is the fifth book in the Moomin series, first published in 1954.

 BOOK REVIEW: A Nail, A Rose